-Henrik Frode Obel Foundation awards travel grants to students of architecture in order to promote architectural excellence and a global perspective.
+Henrik Frode Obel Foundation awards a limited number of grants for the dissemination of knowledge and exchange of ideas across borders and disciplines in order to promote excellence and a global perspective within the field of architecture.

 MADE by the Opera House